 Fortunately, there are several ways to eke another few months out of old smartphones, usually without spending much or any money.
 Here’s what you need to know.

 Delete Stuff You Don’t Need

 One of the biggest problems with older phones is a lack of storage space.
 Up until recently, many smartphones only came with 8 or 16GB onboard.
 By the time you include a few useful travel apps, some music or podcasts, trip photos and video, and iOS or Android itself, you’ve often burned through that.

 Once you get under about 500MB free, lack of space becomes a real problem.
 Your phone can run more slowly, and apps start crashing and refuse to update.
 Photos stop saving, and you can forget those offline maps and guidebooks you’re relying on.

 There are a few tricks you can use to free up a bunch of room and make your phone more useful.
-On iOS, go to Settings — General — Usage, where you’ll see a list of space-hogging apps.
+On iOS, go to Settings — General — iPhone Storage, where you’ll see a list of space-hogging apps.
 On Android, it’s Settings — Storage.

-Remove apps you don’t use, and keep an eye out for any that seem suspiciously large.
+As well as removing apps you don’t use, keep an eye out for any that seem suspiciously large.
 Many apps become bloated over time (Facebook is a prime example), and reinstalling them can give you back hundreds of megabytes.
 At least for a while.

 Add More Storage

 Of course, there’s a limit to how much you can remove from your phone before it stops being useful.
 Especially if you’re using it as a camera, you’ll eventually find yourself out of space and with nothing left to delete.